 What are templates?

-There are endless use cases, including:
+There are endless use cases for templates and processes, including:

-- An onboarding template for new employees
+- An onboarding template for new clients

 - A pre-publish template for your blog posts

 - A support process for your IT staff